Makondelela/Uber_Clone/README.md

 2. Grant location permission when prompted to allow the app to capture your location.

-3. Enter your destination into the auto-suggestion TextView.
+3. Enter your destination into the auto-suggestion EditText.

 4. The app will display the route and prices for the selected destination.